livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 ### 1.3 CAP

-Consistency, Availability, Tolerance (to network partitions)
+**Consistency**, **Availability**, Tolerance to Network **Partition**

-> Network Partitioning: Network will partition distributed systems into disconnected commponents.
-Only objects at the same partition could talk to each other.
+> Network Partition (split-brain): A fault where the network splits into multiple disconnected portions, and where processors and processes in different partitions cannot communicate with each other.

 > Consistency: All clients see the same view of a data object, even as reads and writes happen to data objects
 >